GuideMyVote/helpmivote.org/faq.md

 ## Can I vote for candidates in more than one party?

-In the primary (March 8), you can only vote for candidates in a single party.
+In the primary (typically March), you can only vote for candidates in a single party.
 You can choose which party you want to vote for when you arrive at the polling location.

-In the general election (November 8), you can vote for candidates in any party.
+In the general election (typically first Tuesday in November), you can vote for candidates in any party.

 Source: <http://www.michigan.gov/sos/0,1607,7-127-29836-202497--F,00.html>